saumyapatel17/NYCDB-RAG-Chatbot/documentation.md

 # **Project Documentation for NYC Property Query System**

 This project utilizes a **Retrieval-Augmented Generation (RAG)** pipeline to process and query NYC property records.
-The system allows users to upload documents, retrieve relevant information using semantic search, and generate answers through a language model.
+The system allows users to ingest documents, retrieve relevant information using semantic search, and generate answers through a language model.
 Below is an overview of the components, setup instructions, and functionality of the system.

 ![Chatbot](img/img1.png)